44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: UT-211 en route to the Needles District of Canyonlands National Park | Duration: 10-20 minutes | Cost: FREE

 The parking area is on the north side of UT-211 about 12.5 miles west of the junction of US-191 and UT-211 (which is where the impressive Church Rock proudly stands).
+With some short off-trail hiking from unmarked parking areas, there are more petroglyphs that can be found along this road.

 |